Taras WOLF retro DESIGN REVIEW. 1st June 2020

 The WOLF 3.5 Cabriolet

-The Cabriolet in this review has been a permanent part of the WOLF collection for over twenty years.
-If cars know how to find their owners, then this owner just happened to be in the right place at the right time as younger man.
-He enjoyed it then as much as he does today.
+If cars know how to find their owners, then this owner just happened to be in the right place at the right time in the year 2000.

 WOLF DESIGN EXCELLENCE SCORE = 8.4